Federated learning: Heterogeneous federated learning

 An increasing number of application domains involve a large set of heterogeneous clients, e.g., mobile phones and IoT devices.
-Most of the existing Federated learning strategies assume that local models share the same global model architecture.
+Most of the existing federated learning strategies assume that local models share the same global model architecture.
 Recently, a new federated learning framework named HeteroFL was developed to address heterogeneous clients equipped with very different computation and communication capabilities.
-The HeteroFL technique can enable the training of heterogeneous local models with dynamically varying computation and non-iid data complexities while still producing a single accurate global inference model.
+The HeteroFL technique can enable the training of heterogeneous local models with dynamically varying computation and non-IID data complexities while still producing a single accurate global inference model.

 Main features

 Iterative learning

-To ensure good task performance of a final, central machine learning model, federated learning relies on an iterative process broken up into an atomic set of client-server interactions known as a federated learning round.
+The iterative process of federated learning is composed of a series of fundamental client-server interactions, each of which is known as a federated learning round.
 Each round of this process consists in transmitting the current global model state to participating nodes, training local models on these local nodes to produce a set of potential model updates at each node, and then aggregating and processing these local updates into a single global update and applying it to the global model.

 In the methodology below, a central server is used for aggregation, while local nodes perform local training depending on the central server's orders.
 However, other strategies lead to the same results without central servers, in a peer-to-peer approach, using gossip or consensus methodologies.

 Assuming a federated round composed by one iteration of the learning process, the learning procedure can be summarized as follows: